 During the reception I try to capture individual people as they laugh, chat, and enjoy the evening, I work most the evening trying to stealthily capture even the most camera shy guest.
-Sure if someone asks for a photo, I take it but I find it too intrusive to walk around, interrupting conversations and getting two people to squish in and smile at the camera.
+Sure if someone asks for a photo, I take it but I find it quite intrusive to walk around, interrupting conversations and getting two people to squish in and smile at the camera.
 If you want group shots of tables or people looking at the camera definitely dedicate a special corner or space to get those photos at your reception or hire a photo booth to add even more fun to your wedding.

 AFTER THE WEDDING DAY

 Do you edit all the photos?

 All the final images you receive are colour edited as part of my wedding photography style, so please refrain from adding instagram filters to them when posting them online after receiving them!
 Say no to yellow filters!
 Major retouching can be done and I offer some retouching as part of the album process but I am very realistic on what I can and cannot achieve in photoshop so I try to get it right in camera!
 We have all seen those photoshop fail memes online...

 How many images do we get?

-I hate this question, and the tradition of how wedding packages are defined by the number of images delivered.
+Ah THIS question...
+I dislike the tradition of how wedding packages are defined by the number of images delivered.
 I am a documentary photographer, and I am capturing moments and in-between moments between all the people you have brought together to be a part of your wedding, which I don't think I could capture in a set number of images and certainly not in 600 photos or less.
 If you need to know a certain number, it will be over 1000 for the basic package, and then well on the way to 2000 images if you have extended time, two photographers, and more than 100 guests.

 How long after the wedding do we get our photos?